Mark Fator: Rancocas Stable and later years

 Following his time with the Rancocas Stable, Mark Fator rode for many different owners until 1929.
 World War II caused a shortage of jockeys who either joined the military or worked in manufacturing plants making equipment for the war effort.
 Not having ridden for thirteen years, at age 36 Mark Fator and other jockeys such as 42-year-old Lavelle Ensor began coming out of retirement in 1942.
 During his later years, Mark Fator owned and trained horses.
 He remained involved with the sport, working as a patrol judge at two racetracks in Ohio, the Randall Park in North Randall and Cranwood Park in Warrensville Heights.

-In December 1951, Mark Fator was diagnosed with heart disease and passed away on January 16, 1952.
+In December 1951, Mark Fator was diagnosed with heart disease and died on January 16, 1952.